 Setup Charges: the cost to make the artwork fit the printing equipment and prepare the equipment for the imprint of your logo onto the product.
 Setup may include washing the ink color off of the machine once a product is imprinted.

-Screen Printing: an image is transferred to the printed surface by ink, which is pressed through a stenciled screen and treated with a light-sensitive emulsion.
+Screen Printing: an image is transferred to the product surface by ink, which is pressed through a stenciled screen and treated with a light-sensitive emulsion.
 Film positives are put in contact with the screens and exposed to light, hardening the emulsion not covered by film and leaving a soft area on the screen for the squeegee to press ink through.
 (Also called silk screening.)

 Spot Color: A single, solid ink color that is specified either by name or PMS number.

-Pre-production Proof: an actual physical sample of the product itself produced and sent for approval before an order goes into production.
+Pre-Production Proof: an actual physical sample of the product itself produced and sent for approval before an order goes into production.

 Shipping Charges: the cost to bring the finished product from the manufacturer to your office.